Distressing Repetition, Emergency Rinsing, Inappropriate Humour and An Unexpected Revelation.

 Fortunately, aside from the marks on my neck making me look like Dracula’s latest victim, all signs of what had happened within the room had been cleared away.

-The medication they had given me to keep me calm had really started to work it’s magic (a tad late at this point) and so when Dad asked me what had happened I though it was humorous to tell him that we had re-enacted one of the “SAW” movies.
+At this point, my brain was still a little addled from the whole experience and so when Dad asked me what had happened I though it was humorous to tell him that we had re-enacted one of the “SAW” movies.

 It was apparently not as funny as I had pictured it and the doctor quickly explained about the trouble they had had and that the plan was to wait and see how my kidney function panned out over the next few days.

 The days passed and several tests were taken.
 To keep everything PG I won’t go into quite how but they all showed very positive signs.